kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - Transform raw metadata into our internal representation
   - `ETL2` -> `MonsterMetaData`
     - This consists of:
-      - mapping fields from the raw metadata into our P1 internal representation
+      - Mapping fields from the raw metadata into our P1 internal representation
-      - converting the values into Python types
+      - Converting the values into Python types

 - Transform raw payload data into our internal representation
   - `ETL2` -> `MonsterPayloadData`
   - Note that if the data is in a suitable format (e.g., CSV form) we might be able to convert it on the fly to our internal `pandas` representation
   - If it's in a PDF or other unstructured data format we can:
-    - decide not to process it for now
+    - Decide not to process it for now
-    - pre-process the data and save it into a structured format
+    - Pre-process the data and save it into a structured format

 - Update P1 metadata after a download
   - `MonsterPayloadData` -> `MonsterMetaData`, `MonsterDataSource`